 1. Determine your timeline.

 Testing your home's indoor air radon levels requires a minimum of 48 hours using Raleigh Radon’s continuous radon monitors.
 If you are on a strict timeline (i.e. in a real estate transaction), please keep this constraint in mind.
+For more information regarding when to schedule the radon test, please visit our When to Schedule the Radon Test page.

 Sometimes we can start a test the same day you contact us, but we can't guarantee we'll have a testing monitor available without a few days' notice.